When the media comes to your website looking for your media kit, what will they find?

 - What kinds of questions to AVOID...

-- How the media will use your feature article
+- How the media might use your feature article

 - Why it's not your bio (even though some insiders will call it that)